Nobel Prize–Winning Economist Amartya Sen to Speak at Virginia Tech

 No tickets are required for the lecture, which will take place in the Haymarket Theatre at the Squires Student Center.
 Virginia Tech students, faculty, and staff are encouraged to attend, as are members of the community.
 A public reception will follow the talk.

-Photo courtesy of Stephanie Mitchell, Harvard University
+Written by Paula Byron; photo courtesy of Stephanie Mitchell, Harvard University